March 17, 2011

 In many American assemblies, musical instruments play a greater role in praise and worship.
 Yet some assemblies do not associate music with worship at their breaking of bread service.
 They think of the Lord Jesus in the upper room with His disciples breaking bread, without music.

-In 1 Chronicles 16:5, page 669, we read about the musicians David appointed to serve as ministers before the ark of the LORD.
+In 1 Chronicles 16:5, we read about the musicians David appointed to serve as ministers before the ark of the LORD.
 We can compare these names with 1 Chronicles 15:16-24 to see the various musical instruments these men used.
-Asaph, the chief and also a singer, played loud cymbals of bronze (1 Chronicles 15:19, page 668).
-Zechariah played a harp, tuned to alamoth (1 Chronicles 15:20, page 668).
-Jeiel played the lyre tuned to the sheminith (1 Chronicles 15:21, page 668).
+Asaph, the chief and also a singer, played aloud cymbals of bronze (1 Chronicles 15:19).
+Zechariah played a harp, tuned to alamoth (1 Chronicles 15:20).
+Jeiel played the lyre tuned to the sheminith (1 Chronicles 15:21).
 Shemiramoth, Jehiel, Eliab, Benaiah, played harps tuned to alamoth.
-Mattithiah, Obed-edom, and Jeiel played lyres tuned to sheminith (1 Chronicles 15:21, page 668).
-Beniaiah and Jahaziel blew trumpets continually before the ark of the covenant of God (1 Chronicles 16:16:6, page 669).
+Mattithiah, Obed-edom, and Jeiel played lyres tuned to the sheminith (1 Chronicles 15:21).
+Beniaiah and Jahaziel blew trumpets continually before the ark of the covenant of God (1 Chronicles 16:6).
 These men stand in the Biblical Musical Hall of Fame.

 So we learn more about Biblical worship today.

 ● We learn that Biblical worship involves musical instruments.
 We can worship without musical instruments, but God has a special place for musical instruments and skilled musicians and singers in His worship.

 ● We learn that God appointed certain men to organize worship bands, and to oversee their work.